 2. Hire user-focused people

 Your employees are the core of your business and how it’s perceived.
 They are the representatives of your brand and should reflect your company values.
-As a customer focused business, this means employees should work to help the customer meet their needs and have a great experience, not just hit targets and meet KPIs.
+As a customer-focused business, this means employees should work to help the customer meet their needs and have a great experience, not just hit targets and meet KPIs.
 Metrics are humans, and employees need to treat customers as more than just numbers.

-3. Tweak priorities & process when necessary
+3. Tweak priorities & processes when necessary

 4. Always improve the practices of customer support